pymc-devs/pytensor/doc/install.rst

 .. _install:

-Installing Pytensor
+Installing PyTensor
 ===================

-The latest release of Pytensor can be installed from Pypi using `pip`:
+The latest release of PyTensor can be installed from Pypi using `pip`:

 .. code-block:: bash